kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Fri Sep 06 2024
+Last update on Sat Sep 07 2024

-**117 day before 2025 ⏱** days before new years
+**116 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️